Mitra Phukan: Biography

 She writes extensively on Indian music as a reviewer and essayist.
 Her works have been translated into many languages, and several of them are taught in colleges and Universities.
-As a translator herself, she has translated into English the works of some of the best known Assamese writers of fiction, including "Blossoms in the Graveyard", a translation of Jyanpeeth Awardee Birendra Kumar Bhattacharjee's "Kobor Aru Phool" and "Guilt and Other Stories" a translation of Sahitya Akademi awardee Harekrishna Deka's stories.
+As a translator herself, she has translated into English the works of some of the best-known Assamese writers of fiction, including "Blossoms in the Graveyard", a translation of Jyanpeeth Awardee Birendra Kumar Bhattacharjee's "Kobor Aru Phool," and "Guilt and Other Stories", a translation of Sahitya Akademi awardee Harekrishna Deka's stories.

-Her latest work is the volume "The Greatest Assamese Stories Ever Told", twenty five stories in translation selected and edited by her.
+Among her works is the volume "The Greatest Assamese Stories Ever Told", twenty-five stories in translation selected and edited by her, and "A Full Night's Thievery", a collection of her own short stories.
 She writes a column "All Things Considered" in the Assam Tribune.

 She is the author of The Collector's Wife (2005), a novel set against the Assam Agitation of the 1970s and 80s.
-The Collector's Wife was the one of the first generation novels in English written by an Assamese writer to be published by an international house.
+The Collector's Wife was one of the first generation novels in English written by an Assamese writer to be published by an international house.

 Phukan is also a trained classical vocalist and writes regularly on music.